Australian administrative law: South Australia

 The South Australian Civil and Administrative Tribunal was established in 2015.

 In other states and territories

 In South Australia and Tasmania, some of the functions of the tribunals are performed by the courts.

 Ombudsman

 Both at Commonwealth level and in every State, there is an office of Ombudsman, with wide power to investigate action that relates to matters of administration.

-An Ombudsman has an investigative role: firstly, to investigate complaints from members of the public (e.g. OB Act s 5(1)(a)); secondly, to undertake investigations upon the office's own initiative, termed "own motion" investigations (e.g. OB Act s 5(1)(b)).
+An Ombudsman has an investigative role: firstly, to investigate complaints from members of the public; secondly, to undertake investigations upon the office's own initiative, termed "own motion" investigations.

-The investigations are initially conducted privately (s 8) and informally, through preliminary inquiries (s 7A).
-However, an Ombudsman has the same powers as a royal commission: to require attendance and examination of witnesses, to enter premises, to administer oaths and to require documents to be produced (ss 9, 13 and 14).
-If the Ombudsman believes that an agency has not taken appropriate action, it can report to the Prime Minister and thereafter to the parliament (ss 16 and 17).
+The investigations are initially conducted privately, through preliminary inquiries.
+However, an Ombudsman has the same powers as a royal commission: to require attendance and examination of witnesses, to enter premises, to administer oaths and to require documents to be produced.
+If the Ombudsman believes that an agency has not taken appropriate action, it can report to the Prime Minister and thereafter to the parliament.